facebookresearch/mmf/docs/source/tutorials/dataset.rst

                         vocab_file: vocabs/clevr_answer_vocab.txt
                         preprocessor:
                             type: simple_word
                             params: {}
-    training_parameters:
+    training:
         monitored_metric: clevr/clevr_accuracy
         metric_minimize: false

-Extra field that we have added here is ``training_parameters`` which specify the dataset specific training parameters and will be merged with the rest of the training parameters coming from user's config.
+Extra field that we have added here is ``training`` which specify the dataset specific training parameters and will be merged with the rest of the training parameters coming from user's config.
 Your metrics are normally stored in registry as ``[dataset]/[metric_key]``, so to monitor accuracy on CLEVR, you need to set it as ``clevr/clevr_accuracy`` and we need to maximize it, we set ``metric_minimize`` to ``false``.